How to Add Music to Your Homeschool Program

 The easiest topics for the non-musical parent to teach are music history and appreciation.
-Learning about a composer’s life, the history of the time, and listening to musical compositions brings history and music to life.
-It is very easy to multi-level teach it to all your children at the same time.
+Learning about a composer’s life, studying the history of the time, and listening to musical compositions brings history and music to life.
+It is very easy and saves teacher time to multi-level teach to all your children.

-My mother, who was an excellent pianist and organist, always said if a child learns to play piano, then the child can learn any other instrument easily.
+My mother, who was an excellent pianist and organist, always said if you learn to play piano, then you can learn any other instrument easily.
 It is great advice for the child who is gifted with musical talent.
 Each of our children took piano lessons—some for a year or two, some through high school into college.
-I’m happy that they know the basics.
+I’m happy they know the basics.
 They can do more in music if they have the desire.

-Joining a choir is a great way to learn to sing decently.
-It can count for homeschool music.
-Here are a few options:
+- Joining a choir is a great way to learn to sing decently.

 - If your church puts on a musical Christmas play, then it counts for homeschool music if your children participate.